OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - Fold open data into other existing programs and curriculum, such as health literacy, DEMS6
 - One-shot classes, focused on a particular subject such as property or crime, although the instructor can use practical issues to pique attendees imagination and curiosity.
 DEMS1
 - Using curriculum to teach other city departments first, ahead of city's open data portal launch.
 Possibly timing classes for the public closer to the city's portal launch.
 DEMS2
+- Encourage more local agencies to publish open data.
+DEMS8

 ## Libraries' future with open data
 ### Open data connects to many core traditional library functions.
 - Open data is part of reference librarianship, intellectual freedom, education/empowerment, critical thinking DEMS1, DEMS2, DEMS4
 - LIbraries help set standards for reliable information, and libraries can do so with open data, DEMS4
 - Libraries are about information.
-DEMS2, DEMS6, DEMS5, DEMS9
+DEMS2, DEMS6, DEMS5, DEMS9, DEMS8
 - Libraries are the original open source people.
 Open data is the library's future.
 DEMS9, DEMS5.
 - Open data is a new literacy, and libraries need to be on top of it.
 DEMS9, DEMS5, DEMS3.
 "We're giving people what they want if they knew about it," DEMS6.
 - Reference librarians and other key staff should absolutely be trained on open data.
-DEMS1, DEMS9.
+DEMS1, DEMS9, DEMS7
 - Open data advances a better publishing ecosystem, one that doesn't hide information behind proprietary walls.
 DEMS1

 ## Suggestions about how to support open data efforts at public libraries
 - State-supported data repository, which would standardize format and provide long-term management.
 DEMS1
 - Infrastructure, such as a platform that supports an open data portal, ND8.
 - Virtually any capacity support -- toolkits, professional development, tips.
-DEMS2, DEMS9.
+DEMS2, DEMS9, DEMS8.
 DEMS was perfect for DEMS6, for example, because it was "just what was needed, when it was needed."
 - Ready-to-use marketing materials, such as flyers.
 DEMS2, DEMS5, DEMS3
 - Leadership/advocacy training and tips about starting points with government, DEMS5.
 (DEMS3 maybe)
 - Reassure libraries that these are long-term efforts, DEMS5.
 - Talk with libraries and local governments, even if they aren't quite ready for open data.
 Figure out where they are now.
 DEMS5

 # Rundown
 ## Libraries that have taught/presented open data